 - Offered to top ranking students in Gode Primary School

-- Meet Jake Futterman, a sophomore in high school.
-This past summer, he traveled to Gode village, in rural Ethiopia on a ground-breaking mission to teach the first-ever Robotics Summer Camp that he developed in partnership with Ethiopia Health Aid.
-To sustain the success we achieved over the summer, we launched the EHA Robotics After School Program for 12 participants
+- Meet Jake Futterman, a highschool student at Harvard Westlake.
+In his sophomore year, Jake traveled to Gode Village in rural Ethiopia on a life-changing mission to teach the first-ever Robotics Summer Camp that he developed in partnership with Ethiopia Health Aid.
+To sustain the success we achieved over the summer, we launched the EHA Robotics After School Program for 12 participants.

 Jake Addresses College Students at UCLA

 - Shared key learnings and experience of EHA Robotics